DorDorHome/architectural_and_learning_on_loss_landscape/src/models/README.md

 # to-do

+# suitability of different models to dataset:

+conv_net.ConvNet class is designed for image input of size [3, 32, 32].
+Different input image size would need to be resized.

+VGG in general can handle input shape [3, 224, 224]

 # requirements of model form:

 The difference between the standard pytorch module and the model here is that: